viksri98/sysinfo/README.md

-#README
+# Sysinfo.sh

-##This script displays system information for Fedora, Arch Linux, and Ubuntu machines.
+## This script displays system information for Fedora, Arch Linux, and Ubuntu machines.
 More can be added trivially.